yairm210/Unciv/Uniques.md

 # ModOptions Uniques
-These are valid only in a ModOptions file.
+These are valid only in a [ModOptions.json](/yairm210/Unciv/wiki/Miscellaneous-JSON-files#modoptionsjson) file.

 |unique|comment|
 |------|-------|